 About the CAES Consortium

-CAES is a research, education, and innovation consortium consisting of the Department of Energy’s Idaho National Laboratory and the public research universities of Idaho and Wyoming: Boise State University, Idaho State University, University of Idaho, and University of Wyoming.
+CAES is a research, education, and innovation consortium consisting of the Department of Energy’s Idaho National Laboratory and the public research universities of Idaho: Boise State University, Idaho State University, and University of Idaho.
 CAES harnesses the power of collaboration, closely integrating the universities and national laboratory to solve critical energy challenges while providing workforce training opportunities and encouraging economic development in communities throughout the region.
 CAES accomplishes this through cutting-edge research and programs and services that pair university students with INL researchers and industry partners.

 The CAES consortium provides multi-institutional expertise, capabilities, and state-of-the-art facility access required to address grand energy challenges.
 CAES lowers the barrier to collaboration through joint planning and programs across research, education, and innovation to create leading-edge opportunities for member researchers, faculty, and students that would otherwise be unavailable.